Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 So you want to use Prolix's wonderful Lucid Loom preset?
 There are a lot of toggles and options and a lot of models to use them with, and it might look daunting, but it's actually pretty easy with some guidance!

-Table of Contents:
+## Table of Contents:

 - About LLMs and Picking a model
+	- About LLMs
+	- Frontier Models
+	- Open Weight Models
+	- Frontier Model Recommendations
+	- Open Weight Model Recommendations
+	- My Third Party Provider Recommendation (NanoGPT)
 - About Sillytavern and setting it up
 - Downloading and Importing Lucid Loom
 - Lucid Loom's Structure and Categories
+- Reasoning
+	- Reasoning or Non-Reasoning
+	- What is a CoT
+	- The kinds of Loom CoTs
-- Configuring Reasoning to Work for Loom in Sillytavern
+- Reasoning Options in Sillytavern
+	- Prompt post processing
+	- Reasoning Formatting
+	- Request Model Reasoning and Reasoning Effort
+- Non-Reasoning Related Options
+	- Context Size and Max Response
+	- Streaming
+	- Most commonly changed samplers (Temp, Top P, and Top K)
-- Best practices and recommended settings for each model
+- Best Settings for each model (For Loom 3.1.1)
 	- Fake Reasoning
 		- Gemini 3 Pro/Flash
 		- Claude Sonnet/Opus